|

 lose it and go for her throat.

-"It's a gerund phrase," somebody whispered.
+phrase," somebody whispered.
 Thank God she was hard

 of hearing.
 Not at all helpful, though.
 He must have been sleeping when